lstratman/EasyConnect/README.md

 This is a Windows tabbed remote desktop application whose UI was designed to resemble Chrome's.
-Currently it supports Microsoft's Remote Desktop Protocol (RDP), but has a plugin architecture designed to enable third-party support for other protocols such as VNC, Citrix, etc.
+Currently it supports Microsoft's Remote Desktop Protocol (RDP) and Secure Shell (SSH), but has a plugin architecture designed to enable third-party support for other protocols such as VNC, Citrix, etc.

 <a href="http://lstratman.github.com/EasyConnect/images/screenshots/bookmarks.jpg" target="_new"><img src="http://lstratman.github.com/EasyConnect/images/screenshots/thumbnails/bookmarks.jpg"/></a>
 <a href="http://lstratman.github.com/EasyConnect/images/screenshots/sessions.jpg" target="_new"><img src="http://lstratman.github.com/EasyConnect/images/screenshots/thumbnails/sessions.jpg"/></a>